Ridde83/Ridde83/README.md

 - 📫 How to reach me ...

 I´ve made my first CryptoCurrency Project just for fun.
 If anyone would like to help for example to update the wallet in Dinarcoin feel free to do that.
+I´m just a beginner i don´t have much knowledge about coding.

 For the moment these are the things i would like to make in my Dinarcoin project:
 1. To update the Wallet Core to the latset version.